 Please note: I work from Sunday, Monday, Wednesday- Friday, 11 AM-8 PM CST (This was brilliant, by informing me when he works it is preventing me sending him an email on say Monday night and being frustrated because I didn’t hear back from him on Tuesday.)

 WHAT YOU CAN DO

-The best customer service is not complicated; it just takes a little extra thinking and effort from a committed team of staff.
+The best customer service is not complicated; it just takes a little extra thinking and effort from a committed team.
 Every person (including yourself) that works for your company is an ambassador for your brand.
 Where can you improve your company’s customer service and take it to the next level?
 What can you do to go beyond your clients’ expectations to leave them delighted and eager to share with their community how great a company you are?